mushtaqmahboob/Leaf-grade-detection-in-urban-farming-using-computer-vision/README.md

 The Project currently has no license and is open source.

 ## Project status
-- The project has succesfully reached its version 1.0
+- The project has succesfully reached its version 1.0 where we succesfully detect the class of a specified image.
 - Future ideas to enhance the project can be an android/iOS app that can be handy.
-- The scalability can be increased.
+- The scalability can be increased using the cloud based solution.